jinqili0310/CIM640-CreativeCoding/homework/final/README.md

 * #### I have been influenced and attracted by many kinds of science-fiction artworks including animations, movies, novels and installations from my childhood.
 Among all of these great works, Sailor Moon might be the first one that introduced me to the world of space opera.
 For my nostalgia of the old time, I tried to build a 3D webpage showing the space in Sailor Moon that I understand which is a colorful and fantastic space full of love and courage.
 However, due to my limited capability of web design, the project is still incomplete.
 But I hope to make it a perfect work in the future.
 * #### The inputs are users’ actions in the two GUIs.
 * #### The outputs are the changes in the type of planets, and the diameter, rotating speed, and location of the planets.
-* #### The target audience for this project is people who are interested in Sailor Moon or any science-fiction works.
+* #### The target audience for this project is people who are interested in Sailor Moon or any science-fiction lovers.
 * #### This project might be displayed on a fan-page of Sailor Moon.

 ## 3 potential ideas: